storybookjs/frontpage/src/content/recipes/styled-components.md

 };
 ```

-To share this theme with the components in Storybook, you'll need to provide to the `withThemeFromJSXProvider` decorator along with `styled-components` ThemeProvider component.
+To share this theme with the components in Storybook, you'll need to provide it to the `withThemeFromJSXProvider` decorator along with `styled-components` ThemeProvider component.

 ```js
 // .storybook/preview.js